 On Boeing 777s, Emirates still doesn’t offer all-aisle access for every seat.
 The Business Class configuration is either 2-3-2 (yes, with a middle seat) or 2-2-2 which is the newer layout.

-Note that Emirates Skywards miles expire after 36 months of inactivity.
-This is what happens to them if you pass away.
+Note that Emirates Skywards miles expire after 36 months of inactivity and this is what happens to them if you pass away.
 If you are looking for more inspiration for what to do with your Emirates Skywards miles, check out our best uses of points series.

 How do I earn Emirates Skywards elite status?